Supplemental Executive Retirement Plan (SERP) 101 Guide

 Here’s how SERPs differ and interact with other retirement plans:

-Key differences between qualified and non-qualified plans: Traditional qualified retirement plans must meet strict regulatory requirements and obtain IRS approval to qualify for tax benefits.
+Traditional qualified retirement plans must meet strict regulatory requirements and obtain IRS approval to qualify for tax benefits.
 In contrast, SERPs are non-qualified, offering more flexibility in terms of design and funding.
 However, this flexibility means that SERPs lack some of the tax advantages and protections that qualified plans provide.

-Additional benefits for high earners: or executives who max out contributions to traditional plans like 401(k)s, SERPs offer a valuable way to continue saving for retirement.
+Like 401(k)s, SERPs offer a valuable way to continue saving for retirement.
 These plans allow high earners to accumulate additional retirement funds without the limitations imposed by standard savings plans.

-Complementing 401(k)s and IRAs: SERPs are not designed to replace other retirement accounts but rather to enhance them.
+SERPs are not designed to replace other retirement accounts but rather to enhance them.
 By incorporating a SERP into their retirement strategy, executives can create a more comprehensive plan that balances the benefits of qualified and non-qualified savings vehicles.
 This approach helps maximize long-term financial security for those with complex financial needs.

 Is a SERP Right for You?